 With LaBruce, Stacy Friedrich, Mikey Mike, Chris Teen, Vaginal Creme Davis, Richard Kern.
 LaBruce’s quasi-autobiographical sophomore effort tells the story of “Bruce,” a porn auteur with avant-garde ambitions.
 Though he’d made a name for himself with movies like Pay Him as He Lays and My Hustler, Myself, Bruce finds his star fading and his career on the wane; like Marcello Mastroianni in Federico Fellini’s 8 1/2, he’s a frustrated director, and like Elizabeth Taylor in Butterfield 8, his passions are the stuff of his undoing.
 Offering Bruce his last chance at fame is Googie, an up-and-coming art-film darling with designs to exploit his ailing reputation as a way to cement her own.
 LaBruce delivers this decline-and-fall saga with insouciant wit, all while aggressively lifting elements from film history (“There’s no copyright on a good line,” Bruce muses).
 Acutely self-aware and replete with hardcore action, this may be the most meta-cinematic blue movie ever made.

-Saturday, April 25, 2015,7:30 p.m.Introduction and post-screening discussion with Bruce La BruceThe Museum of Modern Art, Theater 2
+Saturday, April 25, 2015,7:30 p.m.Introduction and post-screening discussion with Bruce La BruceThe Museum of Modern Art, Floor T2, Theater 2